bsdayo/BingChat/README.md

 ## Roadmap

 - [x] Implement a command line tool to interact with Bing Chat.
-- [x] Provide a way to get the full result, like adaptive cards.
+- [x] Provide a way to get the full result, like adaptive cards
-- [ ] Add ability to set timeout.
+- [x] Add ability to set timeout
+- [ ] Validate that connectivity issues are gone after switching to SignalR
+- [ ] Research OptionSet specifics, analyze whether switching to `harmonyv3` enables the older model which has better performance
+- [ ] Expose rich response object via `.SendAsync(..)` to allow detailed access and control over the conversation state

 ## Q&A